German Federal Data Atlas – the Superior Data Catalogue for the German Federal Administration

 How the Federal Administration Benefits from Data Atlas

-The German Federal Data Atlas increases the efficiency of data research and promotes the flow of information throughout the Federal Administration.
+The German Federal Data Atlas increases the efficiency of data research and promotes the flow of information in the Federal Administration.
 At the same time, it makes it easier for employees in the administration to prepare information in a standardised way, assess its relevance and make it accessible independently within the administration.

 Within the data atlas, the relevant data sources for a search query are identified, and links between data sets are shown.
 Users are guided quickly and intuitively to the desired result and the responsible office.